qutip/qutip-qip/README.md

 Installation from source
 ------------------------
-If you want to edit the source code, please download the source code and run the following command under the folder with `setup.cfg`
+If you want to edit the source code, please download the source code and run the following command under the root `qutip-qip` folder,
 ```
+pip install --upgrade pip
 pip install -e .
 ```
+which makes sure that you are up to date with the latest `pip` version.

 To build and test the documentation, additional packages need to be installed: